Updated June 6, 2023

 Computing platforms allow interactions between platform users and third-party developers, in sharp contrast to technology platforms.
 The developer “owns” the user on technology platforms.
 The framework “owns” the consumer in computer applications.
 Framework computers such as Google Android or Apple iOS and Microsoft Windows make the platform more useful for consumers, widening it with new usage cases.

 The link between users and developers is established in modern computer platforms via an App Store / Market, which streamlines app discovery, advice, activation, and monetization.
 Computing networks develop strong bi-directional network effects when a critical mass is reached.
 Developers create software, applications attract users, so that is why developers attract users, etc. The computer framework needs to be successfully introduced to solve the challenging.

 4. Data Harvesting Platform

 InsideSales.com, Wave, and OPensignal are the best example of the Data harvesting platform.
 Such systems provide users with a useful service and produce data via the platform service.
 The arrangement to supply data is a requirement for the network to join.
-The data collected by all platform users are returned to the service which makes it better for users.
+The data collected by all platform users is returned to the service, making it better for users.
 In such networks, the network impact is based on data instead of users.

-Usage produces data, making the platform usable for users, attracting more users, producing more data and so on.
-The service value proposition moved from free maps to traffic predictions based on data obtained from all users of the app when enough users were present on the network.
+Usage produces data, making the platform usable for users, attracting more users, producing more data, etc. The service value proposition moved from free maps to traffic predictions based on data obtained from all users of the app when enough users were present on the network.

 5. Content Distribution Platform

 Content distribution platforms include Outbrain, Google AdSense, Millennium Media, and Smaato.
 These networks connect consumer touchpoint owners to content owners who wish to provide users with the content.
 Through the touchpoints on the website, the more attractive it is for content owners.
 The more information on the platform is made available to the owners of touchpoints, the more appealing the product becomes.

 6. On-demand Service Platform